Garratt locomotive

-A Garratt (often referred to as a Beyer Garratt) is a type of steam locomotive invented by British engineer Herbert William Garratt that is articulated into three parts.
+A Garratt locomotive is a type of articulated steam locomotive invented by the engineer Herbert William Garratt that is articulated into three parts.
 Its boiler, firebox, and cab are mounted on a centre frame or "bridge".
 The two other parts, one at each end, have a pivot to support the central frame; they consist of a steam engine unit – with driving wheels, trailing wheels, valve gear, and cylinders, and above it, fuel and/or water storage.

 Articulation permits locomotives to negotiate curves that might restrict large rigid-framed locomotives.
 The design also provides more driving wheels per unit of locomotive weight, permitting operation on lightly engineered track.
-Garratt locomotives produced as much as twice the power output of the largest conventional locomotives of railways that introduced them, reducing the need for multiple locomotives and crews.
+Garratt locomotives produced as much as twice the tractive effort of the largest conventional locomotives of railways that introduced them, reducing the need for multiple locomotives and crews.

-Advantages of the Garratt concept

-The principal benefit of the Garratt design is that the boiler and firebox unit are slung between the two engine units.
+Advantages of the Garratt design